CharlieLiu17/charlieliu17.github.io/_portfolio/4LeagueProjects.md

 ## Purpose

-I have a lot of passion for the game of League, so this page houses the League projects I have worked on, currently working on, and future projects I will work on.
+I have a lot of passion for the game of League, so this page houses the ```championsearch.py```, a script that allows players to maximize their preparation before matches.

 ## ```championsearch.py```